-- " includes a proposal for development which does not comply with Map 2, 3 and 4, their intent or the Precinct provisions, or - " is for development which in the opinion of the MEDQ, may have adverse impacts on the amenity or development potential of adjoining land under separate ownership.
+- includes a proposal for development which does not comply with Map 2, 3 and 4, their intent or the Precinct provisions, or - " is for development which in the opinion of the MEDQ, may have adverse impacts on the amenity or development potential of adjoining land under separate ownership.

-The MEDQ may require public notification in other circumstances if the development

-6 For further advice on preparing a PoD refer to the applicable DSDIP practice note available at www. dsdip.qld.gov.au/resources/priority-developmentareas-guidelines-and-practice-notes.html. application is for a use or of a size or nature which, in the opinion of the MEDQ, warrants public notification.
+The MEDQ may require public notification in other circumstances if the development application is for a use or of a size or nature which, in the opinion of the MEDQ, warrants public notification.

-3.2.9 Relationship with local government planning scheme and other legislation
+3.2.9 Relationship with local government planning scheme